Ravenloft

 Ravenloft: Sword and Sorcery

-Yes we've heard of those rumors of albino werewolves stalking the Core...but we've never actually seen one before until that time last spring when Viktor stumbled upon their reanimation chambers in Kartakass; lucky for him he wasn't caught.
-Suffice to say we still hear rumors of them conducting their perverse experiments all around...not that we can't do such similar things over here...
+Yes we'd heard of those rumors of albino werewolves stalking the Core...but we'd never actually seen one until that time last spring when Viktor stumbled upon their reanimation chambers in Kartakass; lucky for him he wasn't caught.
+Suffice to say we still hear rumors of them conducting their perverse experiments all around...not that we can't do similar things over here...

 Sword & Sorcery (a subsidiary of White Wolf) formerly published Ravenloft material.
 Check this site for old Ravenloft information and downloads.